 Choosing the right test is necessary to ensure that students’ results provide useful information about their current ability in the learning domain.
 The difficulty of a test and the teacher’s knowledge of a student should be taken into consideration in selecting an appropriate test.

-For an assessment to produce valuable information about students’ abilities, it needs to be able to demonstrate what students can do and understand, as well as what they cannot yet do and understand.
+For an assessment to produce valuable information about students’ abilities, it needs to be appropriately targeted to uncover what students can do and understand, as well as what they cannot yet do and understand.

-When a student responds correctly to approximately 50% of questions, the test is well targeted and provides the maximum information about the skills a student is demonstrating, and those she or he is still developing.
+So, when a student responds correctly to approximately 50% of questions, the test is well targeted and provides the maximum information about the skills a student is demonstrating, and those they are still developing.

 There is often a wide range of ability within the classroom and reasoning skills exist on a continuum, so it is not necessary to provide all students in a class with the same test.
 Instead the focus should always be each student’s ability at the time of the assessment, not where they are expected to be.